 Plus, a leaker claimed in September 2021 (so more recently than many of the rumors) that a supply chain source has seen evidence of the Samsung Galaxy Note 22.

 So will there be a Samsung Galaxy Note 22?
-We really don’t know, but with Samsung adding S Pen support to the Galaxy S and Galaxy Fold ranges, the Note has somewhat lost its main selling point, which suggests there might not be any more of them – and that if there are, the range’s days are probably at least numbered.
+We doubt it.
+Leaks aside, with Samsung adding S Pen support to the Galaxy S and Galaxy Fold ranges, and with the S22 Ultra rumored to even have an S Pen slot, the Note has somewhat lost its main selling point, which suggests there might not be any more of them – and that if there are, the range’s days are probably at least numbered.

 Samsung Galaxy Note 22 price